 Legally, these kinds of cases are extremely complex, especially considering the evidence you must prove, so it is critical to retain a California constructive discharge lawyer.

-You also may find some background information useful.
+You also may find some background information about wrongful terminations useful.

 Elements of a Wrongful Termination in California